flutter/website/src/development/tools/devtools/memory.md

 **Treemap**
 : If the **Treemap** switch is on, the snapshot displays currently active memory objects, the last snapshot, and memory in a high-level view as a tree map.
-(TBD details).

 **Group By**
 : A dropdown to select how data is grouped, which can either be by